microsoft/Federal-Business-Applications/whitepapers/power-bi-embedding-gcc/README.md

 3.  **Secure Embed (a.k.a.
 Website or portal embed)**

-    With the Secure Embed option (also referred to simply as the 'Embed'option) for Power BI reports, you can easily and securely embed reports in internal web portals.
+    With the Secure Embed option (also referred to simply as the 'Embed' option) for Power BI reports, you can easily and securely embed reports in internal web portals.
 Embedded reports respect all item permissions and data security.
 This provides no-code embedding into any portal that accepts a URL or IFrame.
 The Embed option supports URL Filters and URL settings.
 It allows you to integrate with portals using a low-code approach requiring only basic HTML and JavaScript knowledge.

     Additional details covered [here](#embed-in-sharepoint-online).